UNN-ITMM-Software/agile-course-practice-python-2020/README.md

 TODO

+    - code
+        - make code coverage report from nosetests look the same both locally and on Travis-CI
+        - migrate to newer version of Python
     - infrastructure
         - update lab guides for Python
         - change license to MIT or something like that
-    - code
-        - make code coverage report from nosetests look the same both locally and on Travis-CI
-        - migrate to newer version of Python
+        - whether and how to use Python virtualenv

 NOTES